SakinaJaffri/Walmart_Sales_DataAnalysis/README.md

 ## ✅ Conclusion

-This project(inspired) helped solidify my understanding of SQL for data analysis, including grouping, filtering, joins, and window functions.
+This project(Guided) helped solidify my understanding of SQL for data analysis, including grouping, filtering, joins, and window functions.
 I also learned how to extract time-based features and draw meaningful business insights from transaction data.